rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

         visitor.visit_RNA_Molecule(self)
 ```

-> [!NOTE]
+> [!WARNING]
 > since python does not provide direct overloading, we need to define a method for each element of the object structure that the visitor will visit.
 In this case, we have the `RNA_Molecule` class (instead of having several `visit` methods that take different types of arguments like in java, it'll be `visit_RNA_Molecule()`).

-In our case, there is only one ConcreteElement that _implements_ Structure, which is the `RNA_Molecule` class, however this decoupled design allows us at any point to define different concrete Structure classes (*e.g. different types of molecules like DNA_Molecule, protein_Molecule, etc. or different RNA mol representation objects like a RNA_ndarray class*)
+In our case, there is only one `ConcreteComponent` that _implements_ Structure, which is the `RNA_Molecule` class, however, this decoupled design allows us at any point to define different concrete Structure classes (*e.g. different types of molecules like DNA_Molecule, protein_Molecule, etc. or different RNA mol representation objects like a RNA_ndarray class*)

 > _The logic_
 > *RNA_Molecule will accept any visitor type, which will call the visit method for RN_Molecule of the specific visitor instanciated*